chromatone/chromatone.center/content/theory/color/index.md

 <YoutubeEmbed video="srRI7yMjGz0" />

 Here's very start of our journey to the visual music theory.
-First we learn about the phenomenon of [Light](./light/index.md), it's sources and it's main properties as an electromagnetic emission.
+First we learn about the phenomenon of [Light](./light/index.md), its sources and its main properties as an electromagnetic emission.

 Then we dive deep into the physiology of [Human color perception](./perception/index.md) that defines the way we interpret colors of the nature.